lievertz/terraform-demo/README.md

 # terraform-demo
-This is a small terraform demo.
+This is a small terraform demo repo.

 # What is Terraform?
 Terraform is an Open Source project of Hashicorp.
 It is an executable that reads HCL (Hashicorp Configuration Language) in files to give instructions to various infrastructure Providers (e.g., AWS), which generally use cloud provider APIs to cause actual infrastructure to be queried and provisioned as specified -- i.e., Infrastructure as Code (IaC).
 The Terraform executable is written in Go, so various pieces of the broader Terraform ecosystem use that language.